 The ultimate goal of a continuous delivery process is to delight the end user by providing value to them as rapidly as possible.
 Any interruption in their experience must be identified and resolved as rapidly as possible – ideally before any customer is impacted.

 In an organization that follows DevOps and continuous delivery best practices, agile development teams are responsible for the code they’ve written even in production: “you code it, you ship it, you own it.”
 When an incident occurs, there must be a clear and well defined response and escalation process, and everyone involved must have access to all the pertinent diagnostic data.
-Then once a solution has been found, continuous delivery processes are vital in testing and deploying a fix as rapidly and safely as possible.
+Then once a solution has been found, CD processes are vital in testing and deploying a fix as rapidly and safely as possible.

 After an incident takes place, an important aspect of continuous delivery is continuous improvement: understanding what went wrong and how to do better next time.
 This is true both for the application problem itself, as well as for the process used in handling the incident.
 Typically this involves an incident post-mortem in which timelines are put together detailing every step of what went wrong and how it was handled, leading to concrete steps the team can take to improve.

-How to get more out of Continuous Delivery
+How to Get More Out of Continuous Delivery